-Chapter Nine: Thornton v.
+Chapter Eight: Thornton v.
 Hadfield

 The Doctor Examined, or Why William Thornton Did Not Design the Octagon House or the Capitol